Women working on computer in kitchen

 Annuity definition

-“An annuity is a contract between you, as an investor, and an insurance company,” says Stephen Truso, senior vice president, investment product group at U.S. Bancorp Investments.
+“An annuity is a contract between you, as an investor, and an insurance company,” says Stephen Truso, senior vice president, Investment Product Group at U.S. Bancorp Investments.
 “You pay a lump sum or a monthly premium in exchange for regular income payments that can begin immediately or can be scheduled to start in the future.”

 "Annuities are the only product outside of a pension or Social Security that provide lifetime income guarantees.
 They can help keep you from depleting your assets and running out of money in your retirement years."

-Stephen Truso, senior vice president, investment product group at U.S. Bancorp Investments
+Stephen Truso, senior vice president, Investment Product Group at U.S. Bancorp Investments

-Two types of annuities: Fixed and variable
+Types of annuities: Fixed and variable

 A fixed annuity derives its return from a fixed-interest rate paid by the insurance company.
 You can also purchase a fixed indexed annuity, which has a return based on an index, such as the S&P 500.